Skip to main content

 Release order and upgrade pattern

-A common stable installation order is:
+A common stable deployment order is:

 1. System